dutes/ci_portfolio_three/README.md

  #### Player game over - No High Score
  ![Game over - no high score](./readme%20assets/images/player_game_over.png)

-This is the game over screen when the player does not achive a high score.
+This is the game over screen when the player does not achieve a high score.

 #### Player game over - High Score
 ![Game over - enter high score](./readme%20assets/images/player_enter_hiscore.png)

-This is what the user sees if they end the game and have achived a highscore.
+This is what the user sees if they end the game and have achieved a highscore.
 The user's input is validated.

 ## Testing